Is Microneedling Better than Botox?

 Overall GlowEarly glow plus buildingSubtleMicroneedling

 Dynamic wrinkles show most when you move, like the “11s” between the brows or crow’s feet when you smile.
 Botox targets those lines because it quiets the muscle that makes the fold.
 Static lines sit on the skin even when your face is still.
-Those often connect to sun wear and thinning collagen, so microneedling tends to do more.
+Those often connect to sun damage and thinning collagen, so microneedling tends to do more.

 Use the table as a direction, not a promise.
 Then use the timeline below to plan around your schedule, like a client dinner on Las Olas or a weekend trip down to Hollywood Beach.